gstamatellos/drug-gene-dashboard/README.md

 - Download support: Export results as `.csv`
 - Visual summaries: Graphs of drug–gene interaction types
 - Live API: Real-time data from the DGIdb GraphQL API
-- Pharmacogenomic Annotations: Clinical variant data from PharmGKB
+- Pharmacogenomic Annotations: Clinical variant data from ClinPGx
 - New visual analytics:
   - Barplot of genes with the most variants
   - Phenotype category distributions